NathanHinthorne/TCSS-460-Book-API/README.md

 View the API documentation [here](https://nathanhinthorne.github.io/TCSS-460-Book-API/).

-## Technology Used
+## Tech Stack

-This API is implemented using the Node.js runtime environment and the Express.js framework.
+This API is implemented in TypeScript using the Node.js runtime environment and the Express.js framework.
 It uses a PostgreSQL database to store the books.

 ## Acknowledgements